r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 B
 * Breach 2 (1990) by Omnitrend Software
-    * No CMS sound if SB+CMS, autodetect conflict?
+    * Autodetect conflict?
 Probably needs to be patched.
+    * Game works with sound in DOSBOX with sbtype=gb, but not sbtype=sb2 as all of the games in WORKING category

 D
 * Death Knights of Krynn (1991) by Strategic Simulations
+    * Autodetect conflict?
+Probably needs to be patched.
+    * Game works with sound in DOSBOX with sbtype=gb, but not sbtype=sb2 as all of the games in WORKING category